 The Commissioners are in charge of the work produced by the team which supports the project.
 These are: Michael Orton (Secretary, University of Warwick), Kate Summers (Research Analyst, London School of Economics), Austin Taylor-Laybourn (Trust for London) and Rosa Morris (Independent Researcher on Disability Benefits).

-The Commission will be co-chaired by Ellen Clifford (Inclusion London and Disabled People Against Cuts) and Nick Phillips (London Unemployed Strategies).
+The Commission is co-chaired by Ellen Clifford (Inclusion London and Disabled People Against Cuts) and Ellen Morrison (Acting).

 Call for solutions